One of my cooking mentors is Aglaia Kremezi, noted cookbook author and owner of Kea Artisanals, a cooking school in Greece.

 In the late '80's I decided to take my herbal "hobby" seriously and enrolled in the California School of Herbal Studies, studying with David Hoffmann, Amanda McQuade Crawford, Gina Banghart, Tim Blakely, Mindy Green and James Green.

-After completing the CSHS program and additional clinical training, I moved back to Illinois where I met Althea Northage Orr, an acupuncturist and herbalist who founded the Chicago Center of Psychophysical Healing and the Chicago College of Healing Arts.
+After completing the CSHS program and additional clinical training, I returned to the Midwest where I met Althea Northage Orr, an acupuncturist and herbalist, and founder of the Chicago Center of Psychophysical Healing and the Chicago College of Healing Arts.
 Together we started Living with Herbs Institute, the first herbal training program in Chicago.
 I also opened my herbal practice using an approach to herbalism that incorporated my training in traditional Western herbalism with the energetic principles of Traditional Chinese Medicine and a strong commitment to using local plant medicines.